sampadadiwan/IRM_CompanyMain/app/packs/core/users/services/cross_instance_login.md

 3. **Auth/SSO**:

-   * Implement your cross-instance login using `CrossInstanceLink` for seamless switching.
+   * Implement your cross-instance login using `CrossSiteLink` for seamless switching.

 ---